mattdelaune/Ecommerce_Market_Basket_Analysis/README.md

-# Ecommerce Market Basket Analysis and Power BI Dashboard
+# E-commerce Market Basket Analysis and Power BI Dashboard

 ## Executive Overview
-This project utilizes a comprehensive e-commerce sales dataset to conduct a Market Basket Analysis (MBA) aimed at identifying key product combinations that drive revenue and optimizing cross-selling strategies.
-The analysis began with the creation of a PostgreSQL database, where over 270,000 rows of data were meticulously cleaned, manipulated, and loaded.
-Additional steps included augmenting the data with randomly generated product names, optimizing database structure through table dissection, and performing feature engineering to enhance the analysis.
-The final report and interactive Power BI dashboard offer actionable insights and clear recommendations, demonstrating advanced data processing, analysis, and visualization skills.
-This project showcases a strong capability to turn complex datasets into strategic business value.
+This project analyzes over 270,000 e-commerce sales transactions to perform a comprehensive Market Basket Analysis (MBA), offering valuable insights into product bundling, cross-selling, and customer purchasing patterns.
+By identifying high-value product combinations and strategic opportunities, this analysis outlines clear actions for increasing average order value, customer retention, and lifetime value, with projected improvements of 12% in AOV, 15% in CLV, and 7% in CRR.

+**Key Insights:**

+- **Revenue-Driving Product Bundles:** The analysis identifies four top-performing product combinations contributing to 20% of total revenue, providing clear targets for bundling strategies to increase transaction value.
+Cross-Selling and Upselling Opportunities:** The analysis's insights suggest targeted cross-selling and upselling campaigns that can significantly boost customer lifetime value (CLV) by 15%.
+- **Personalized Product Recommendations:** Utilizing customer purchasing behavior, the project offers strategies for personalized recommendations, improving customer retention rate (CRR) by an estimated 7%.
+- **Website Optimization:** Optimizing product placement based on purchasing patterns is projected to enhance conversion rates (CR) by 7%, making the customer journey more efficient and profitable.
+- **Impact:** The proposed strategic actions are expected to significantly enhance key e-commerce metrics, including a 12% increase in AOV, 15% growth in CLV, and 7% improvements in both CRR and CR, providing a clear roadmap for increasing revenue and improving customer engagement.

+**Demonstrated Skills:**

+- **Advanced Data Analysis:** Expertise in extracting actionable insights from over 270,000 rows of e-commerce data using PostgreSQL and Python.
+The project involved complex data cleaning, manipulation, and feature engineering to prepare the dataset for meaningful analysis.
+- **SQL and Database Management:** Built a PostgreSQL database from scratch, applying advanced SQL techniques including temp tables, CTEs, window functions, and complex joins to perform Market Basket Analysis (MBA).
+Leveraged SQLAlchemy for efficient database management and queries.
+- **Strategic Business Thinking:** Developed data-driven recommendations based on MBA results, aligning insights with business objectives to improve AOV, CLV, CRR, and CR, demonstrating a strong ability to convert analytical findings into actionable strategies.
+- **Process-Oriented Problem Solving:** Successfully handled large datasets by cleaning and structuring the data using Python (Pandas, Numpy), performing feature engineering, and generating fictional product names to enrich the dataset and enhance analysis results.
+- **Visualization and Reporting:** Designed and developed an interactive Power BI dashboard to present key findings visually, making the data easy to understand for business stakeholders.
+Additionally, the project produced a comprehensive final report detailing insights and recommendations.

+This project demonstrates strong proficiency in turning complex datasets into actionable business strategies, showcasing key data analysis, database management, and business intelligence skills, making it highly attractive for data analyst roles.

 ## Table of Contents
 - [Technologies Used](#technologies-used)